julflore000/Equity-Research-EF/README.md

 If interested this is the membership to get their info https://cleanpower.org/membership/

-Cost: $500 dollars for membership (insane amounts once they start looking at other companies- pice tag in ranges of $100k +)
+Cost: $500 dollars for academic membership (insane amounts once they start looking at other companies- pice tag in ranges of $100k +)

 # 2 Decom EFs